To access the page properties, click on the Edit page properties icon in the Docheader.

 This tab lets you control the visibility of the page.

 TYPO3 CMS provides a system-wide categorisation tool.
 By default categories can be applied to pages, content elements, and files.

-Categories should be defined in some folder and can then be assigned to pages.
+Categories should be created in a folder and then be assigned to pages.
 The content element type "Special Menus", for example, can display a list of pages from a selected category.

 Use this tab for your own editorial notes and internal comments, such as reminders or to-do lists.

 Notes display in the backend above the Page Properties tabs.
-Notes do not display on the frontend.
+They are not displayed in the frontend.